NigelFinegan5p/project-1/README.md

 The vision of Yellow SEO is building on a core purpose of perceptive, penetrating Search Engine Optimization plans for the SME sector using a pragmatic step by step tested approach.

 After extensive competitor analysis we decided for minimal information on the complexities of crawling & indexing,  meta tags, keywords, site structure, load speed, and backlinks.
-Instead we aimed to avoid this by taking a Macro approach and focus on the big picture first.
+Instead we aimed to avoid potential information overload by taking a Macro approach and focus on the big picture first.
 A Macro first then Micro approach.

 Alignment of customer needs and understanding user intent was at the fore front of our idea generation, brain storming and note taking for this project.